lostjared/Acid.Cam.v2.Qt/README.md

 # Acid.Cam.v2.Qt

+Acid Cam distorts video to create art.
+It is designed to bo used with other software or on its own.
+There is multiple versions of the program for macOS, Linux, and Windows as well as a command line version of the program.

+This project was created in hopes of providing some entertainment, or for the Glitch artist to give you a starting image/video to use with other tools.

+I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
+It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.

+Acid Cam's effects are created by using Acid Cam 'filters', or pieces of code that distort an image and can be combined to produce some interesting results.
+The project currently has 200 filters to mix and match.

 ![AnimatedImage](https://github.com/lostjared/Acid.Cam.v2.Qt/blob/master/screens/jaredpeace.gif "screenshot")

-First download GCC with g++ compiler and make then compile on Debian install libqt4-dev and libopencv-dev via Terminal with
+First download GCC/Automake/Autoconf with g++ compiler and make then compile on Debian install libqt4-dev and libopencv-dev via Terminal with

 	$ sudo apt-get install libqt4-dev libopencv-dev